thedarkhorse934/blockchain-intelligence-terminal/docs/IDMON_CASE_STUDY.md

 Current research outputs are descriptive and experimental.

 Nothing produced by the system should be interpreted as financial advice or as evidence of guaranteed trading performance.

-### From BIT to IDMON

-IDMON began as BIT — Blockchain Intelligence Terminal, originally focused on turning raw Bitcoin transaction activity into structured on-chain intelligence.

-As the project developed, its scope expanded beyond transaction monitoring.
-Bitcoin-native intelligence remains the foundation, but the system now incorporates derivatives market structure, ETF and macro context, prospective quantitative research and evidence-gated decision testing.

-The project therefore evolved into IDMON — Digital Asset Intelligence to better reflect its broader research objective.

-BIT represents the project's origins; IDMON represents the system it is becoming.